EdoLabs/m2m-quicktour/README.md

 **Method 2**

+If you are accessing multiple remote devices from your client application, you can use this api.
 Instead of creating an alias, you can just provide the *device id* through the various data access methods from the client object.

 ```js
 const m2m = require('m2m');